flyingsilverfin/LAHacks2014/README.md

 The host of an event can see everyone else's rating.
 The idea was that the host could change the time for the users with a low rating to be 5 minutes earlier or so to compensate for their habitual lateness.

 Essentially, users are penalized in reputation (and others have proof that their friends are always late...)

+This is and the android frontend app.
+We hacked together a python based webserver for the hackathon but scrapped it.
+Started working on a node.js server at some point but interest dropped off.